caiks/WBOT02/README.md

 ```
 The growth rate and multiplier are almost the same as for *model* 16.
 Again, the statistics show that *model* 18 is slightly more normal.

+TODO model 60

 <a name="Scanned_models"></a>

 ##### Scanned models

+mode 4

+check that 21-24 all have same multiplier

+growth rates of models 17 and 20 with a different mode initial are intermediate.

 generate_contour closely related to scanning.